Rod (unit): In Britain and Ireland

-Modern use
+Modern use and definition

 The rod was phased out as a legal unit of measurement in the United Kingdom as part of a ten-year metrication process that began on 24 May 1965.

-Sign near a historic site in Indiana, with its location given as "80 rods east", equivalent to roughly 400 m or 1/4 mile.

-In the United States, the rod, along with the chain, furlong, and statute mile (as well as the survey inch and survey foot) were based on the pre-1959 values for United States customary units of linear measurement until 1 January 2023.
-The Mendenhall Order of 1893 defined the yard as exactly 3600/3937 meters, with all other units of linear measurement, including the rod, based on the yard.
-In 1959, an international agreement (the international yard and pound agreement), defined the yard as the fundamental unit of length in the Imperial/USCU system, defined as exactly 0.9144 metres.
-However, the above-noted units, when used in surveying, may retain their pre-1959 values, depending on the legislation in each state.
-The U.S. National Geodetic Survey and National Institute of Standards and Technology have replaced the definition for the above-mentioned units by the international 1959 definition of the foot, being exactly 0.3048 meters.
+In the UK and elsewhere, some vestigial use of the term persists.
+For example, sizes of allotment gardens continue to be measured in square poles in some areas, sometimes being referred to simply as poles rather than square poles.

+First settlement marker in Northfield, Massachusetts, with the location of a fort and council rock being "9 rods west" and "8 rods south east", respectively.

 Despite no longer being in widespread use, the rod is still employed in certain specialized fields.
 In recreational canoeing, maps measure portages (overland paths where canoes must be carried) in rods; typical canoes are approximately one rod long.
 The term is also in widespread use in the acquisition of pipeline easements, as the offers for an easement are often expressed on a "price per rod".

-In the United Kingdom, the sizes of allotment gardens continue to be measured in square poles in some areas, sometimes being referred to simply as poles rather than square poles.

-In Vermont, the default right-of-way width of state and town highways and trails is three rods 49 ft 6 in.
+In Vermont, the default right-of-way width of state and town highways and trails is three rods (49 ft 6 in, 15.09 m).
 Rods can also be found on the older legal descriptions of tracts of land in the United States, following the "metes and bounds" method of land survey; as shown in this actual legal description of rural real estate:

 LEGAL DESCRIPTION: Commencing 45 rods East and 44 rods North of Southwest corner of Southwest 1/4 of Southwest 1/4; thence North 36 rods; thence East 35 rods; thence South 36 rods; thence West 35 rods to the place of beginning, Manistique Township, Schoolcraft County, Michigan.

+In the United States, the rod, along with the chain, furlong, and statute mile (as well as the survey inch and survey foot) were based on the pre-1959 values for United States customary units of linear measurement until 1 January 2023.
+The Mendenhall Order of 1893 defined the yard as exactly 3600/3937 meters, with all other units of linear measurement, including the rod, based on the yard.
+In 1959, an international agreement (the international yard and pound agreement), defined the yard as the fundamental unit of length in the Imperial/USCU system, defined as exactly 0.9144 metres.
+However, the above-noted units, when used in historical surveying, may retain their pre-1959 values, depending on the legislation in each state; the terms are not used in modern surveying (see below) and if they were to be used they would have the values by reference to the international foot.